 Mysmartmove.com is a site solely for background checks and credit checks of potential tenants.
 The basic package does a credit check against Transunion’s database and pulls a National Criminal Background Report.
 The “Plus” package adds an eviction report.
 The “Premium” level includes a full credit report and estimates their income.

 When you ask a prospective tenant to submit data for the report, you’re sending the link from Mysmartmove to them.
 They fill out the necessary details and you receive the reports.
 They can be required to pay for the screenings to have the report submitted to you.
 This eliminates the need to process application fees, and you won’t be handling their sensitive information.

 Complaints about the site are that up to a third of applicants don’t complete the background checks, but these may be the prospective tenants who don’t want you to know that they have had prior arrests or evictions.
 The only caveat here is that not every state feeds arrest reports to their system.

-You should require a background check of every adult in the household to get an honest assessment of the family since one partner may have clean credit and criminal record but the other has been arrested and/or evicted.
+You should require a background check of every adult in the household to get an honest assessment of the family since one partner may have clean credit and a criminal record but the other has been arrested and/or evicted.

 11. Best Real Estate Website – The Local Tax Appraisal District Website

 The United States has fifty states and thousands of local taxing jurisdictions.
 The local tax appraisal website provides a wealth of information to prospective landlords and property buyers.
 For example, data mining tools mine these sites to find people who own more than one home.
 Letters get sent to their primary residence with offers to buy the other properties they own.

 While some of these offer letters go to landlords who don’t plan on selling, they can drum up leads in the form of people who didn’t plan on leaving their old residence but had to do something to pay the bills.
 This periodically results in turnkey properties that already have tenants in them being offered for sale.